tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

 8. Assess the investment potential of the original unoptimized portfolio:

-    * Set an equal weight for each stock in an unoptimized portfolio (all 10 stocks).
+    * Set an equal weight for each stock in an unoptimized portfolio (all ten stocks).
 Use the `dot` function to multiply weights by each stock's daily returns to output the unoptimized portfolio's daily returns.

     * Calculate the unoptimized stock portfolio's cumulative returns, and then multiply the initial investment of `$10,000` against the portfolio's series of cumulative returns.
 Plot the trend.